BlitterStudio/amiberry/README.md

 - Fixed bugs and crashes in GUI keyboard navigation
 - Added Visual Studio solution (requires VisualGDB), so we can compile and debug from Windows PC
 - Added Shutdown button, to power off the computer
-- Added mapping for game controller button to 1) Enter GUI and 2) Quit the emulator
+- Added mapping option for game controller button to a) Enter GUI and b) Quit the emulator
+- Added mapping option for keyboard key to Quit the emulator directly

 # uae4arm-rpi
 Port of uae4arm on Raspberry Pi